zammad/zammad-admin-documentation/manage-knowledge-base.rst

           By default, only admin users are permitted to create, edit, and manage knowledge base articles.
           See :doc:`Roles </manage-roles>` for details on how to grant write access to agents or other users.

+.. note:: The knowledge base will not appear in the main menu until it has been
+          enabled in the admin panel.

 Features
 --------